merknu/Governing-IOT-Monitor/README.md

 License

-Cogz is licensed under the MIT License.
+Cogz is licensed under the Apache License 2.0.
 Please refer to the LICENSE file for more information.